-North East Scotland College presents its Financial Statements for the sixteen month period to 31 July 2015.
+North East Scotland College presents its Financial Statements for the following periods/years:

 National Fraud Initative

 The College is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 On behalf of the Auditor General for Scotland, Audit Scotland appoints the auditor to audit the accounts of this authority.
 It is also responsible for carrying out data matching exercises.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
 Where a match is found it indicates that there may be an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 This exercise can also help bodies to ensure that their records are up to date.

 Audit Scotland currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to Audit Scotland for matching for each exercise, and these are set out in Audit Scotland’s instructions, which can be found on the Audit Scotland website.

 The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority, normally under its powers in Part 2A of the Public Finance and Accountability (Scotland) Act 2000.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.